prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

 **Ready to generate**: Once you have read all three files from the provided directory (or the directory where this prompt is located if no directory is provided), proceed to:
 1. Create the output directory `output_{timestamp}` in the source directory
+2. Generate YAML test case files (one per test case from Use_Cases.md) with comprehensive calculation documentation
-2. Generate the comprehensive CSV test case files (input, output, and combined) in the output directory following all the requirements above
+3. Generate the comprehensive CSV test case files (Master Summary, Detailed Input, Detailed Output, and Combined) in the output directory
+4. Create rule-to-test-case mapping document (if mr_dsl.yaml is available)
+5. Create test case mapping document
+6. Follow all the requirements above including calculation transparency and validation requirements